BhaktiGarala/stopwatch-application/README.md

 # stopwatch-application
-Stopwatch Application with Start, Stop &amp; Reset Button
+Stopwatch Application with Start, Stop and Reset Button